soundpress/RulesOfNYC/docs/c12/index.rst

    (4) If such bank shall be designated by the Banking Commission under the necessity exception as set forth above, then such bank shall be conditionally designated and its relationship to the City shall be subject to the following conditions:

       (i) The bank shall provide only those services to the City that are specifically permitted under the necessity exception and that have been authorized in writing by the Banking Commission.
 No other banking agreements, banking services, or bank accounts with the City of New York shall be permitted and no currently effective agreement between the subject bank and the City shall be renewed or extended unless and until such bank meets all of the designation requirements under these rules and is then designated by the Banking Commission unconditionally.
-The provisions of § 1-04 shall apply to all deposits or other incidental banking services not specifically covered by the necessity exception.
+The provisions of 22 RCNY § 1-04 shall apply to all deposits or other incidental banking services not specifically covered by the necessity exception.

       (ii) A bank which shall have been conditionally designated may submit its application to be unconditionally designated for the next biennial designation period, or for some earlier time at the discretion of the Banking Commission.